-BILL’S NOTE: This post originally appeared in May of 2013 on kreisle.com while it was hosted with Network Solutions.
-Every time I’ve knocked this site down and started over since then I’ve kept it, because in hindsight, it was pretty spot-on in its prediction.
-In my 2013 fantasy world, I had hoped this post would help some of the newspaper publishers I used to work with realize the value of reader trust, and that this newfound realization would buy me some room to be more reader-respectful in the marketing I was responsible for providing to them.
-In real world, however, it was a TLDR aimed at a vocal minority of improperly-medicated ADDs filled with the kind of self-righteous certitude that only excessive self-love or unwavering faith can manifest.
-You might be able to relate.
+BILL’S NOTE – Nov.5.2019: This post originally appeared in May of 2013 on kreisle.com.
+Every time I’ve knocked this site down and started over since then I’ve kept it because it was a pretty spot-on prediction.
+When I wrote it originally, I had hoped it would help some of the newspaper publishers I was working with at the time realize the value of reader trust, and then–by some miracle–this newfound realization would buy me some room to be more reader-respectful in the marketing I was responsible for providing to them.

-BILL’S OTHER NOTE: Even though I keep re-posting this same article every time I re-host my site on a different platform for testing and learning purposes, I have resisted the urge to edit the original post.
+BILL’S OTHER NOTE – Nov.5.2019: Even though I keep re-posting this same article every time I host my site on a different platform, I have resisted the urge to edit the original post.
 I selfishly don’t want to water down the fact that it was written over three years before events in 2016 made the assertions of this discourse abundantly clear.

-(HOPEFULLY) BILL’S LAST NOTE: OK.
+BILL’S (HOPEFULLY) LAST NOTE – 15 minutes after the note above it: OK.
 I have broken down and edited the first two paragraphs.
-But it was only to take advantage of the quote format in the current theme, which made part of the first paragraph redundant.
+But only to take advantage of the quote format in the current theme I’m using, which made part of the first paragraph redundant.

 “There is a growing mountain of research.
 But there is increased evidence that we are being bogged down today as specialization extends.
 The investigator is staggered by the findings and conclusions of thousands of other workers—conclusions which he cannot find time to grasp, much less to remember, as they appear.
 Yet specialization becomes increasingly necessary for progress, and the effort to bridge between disciplines is correspondingly superficial.”Vannevar Bush, July 1945, As we May Think, The Atlantic